 - Individuals with Disabilities Education Act (IDEA) ensures students with a disability are provided with Free Appropriate Public Education (FAPE) that is tailored to their individual needs.
 Indicator 13 explanation and NH resources.
-Indicator 14 one page overview.
+Indicator 14 overview (PDF, 1 page).

 - Every Student Succeeds Act (ESSA) reauthorized the 50-year-old Elementary and Secondary Education Act (ESEA), the nation’s national education law.

 - Section 504 of the Rehabilitation Act of 1973 is a civil rights law that prohibits discrimination on the basis of disability.

 - The Americans with Disabilities Act (ADA) is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
 There is a free, introductory online course, ADA Basic Building Blocks, to help increase your knowledge and understanding of the basic principles and core concepts in the ADA and the ADA Amendments Act of 2008.

 - Assistive Technology Act (Tech Act) provides federal funds from the U.S. Department of Education to states to develop training and delivery systems for assistive technology devices and services.

 - You can also find information on the first four laws at US Government sites:

 - Federal employment laws, described on a US Dept. of Labor page, protect individuals with disabilities from discrimination in employment and the job application process.